Willamette Sponsored Programs Study Abroad Application - Office of International Education (OIE) - Jump to the topic by

-Plan ahead in order to successfully complete your application on time.
+Plan ahead.
 You are solely responsible for ensuring the elements of your application are complete by the deadline.

 - Don't try to complete your application quickly.
 Mistakes and misunderstandings undermine the quality of your application and put you at risk of missing the deadline.
 Take time: Read everything, talk to recommenders, compose/proofread your Statement, and collect your passport information.